ARMmbed/mbed-client-example-6lowpan/README.md

 * For static setup: If you are using a docking board with a laptop, connect your Ethernet cable to the docking board RJ45 female connector rather than the laptop's own RJ45 female connector.

-* If you have access to an IPv6 network but don't have access to a globally running mDS instance, you can still test the dynamic setup by running a local instance of mDS.
+* If you have access to an IPv6 network but do not have access to a globally running mDS instance, you can still test the dynamic setup by running a local instance of mDS.

 ##Test environment setup
 The test environment for this example can be set up in two modes: